mpirvu/TechXchange2003/README.md

        The image should start with `image-registry.openshift-image-registry.svc:5000/` followed by the name of the project where the images were pushed (`default`) and followed by the image name and tag.

     4. Deploy mongodb:

+      > **NOTE**: If you are working on a cluster that is shared with others, please ensure that you are using a unique project name.
+We recommend using the format sccProject- followed by your initials.
+For example, sccProject-rm.

        ```
        kubectl apply -f Mongo.yaml
        ```